opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/search-settings.md

 - `search.default_allow_partial_results` (Dynamic, Boolean):  A cluster-level setting that allows returning partial search results if a request times out or a shard fails.
 If a search request contains an `allow_partial_search_results` parameter, the parameter takes precedence over this setting.
 Default is `true`.

-- `search.cancel_after_time_interval` (Dynamic, time unit): A cluster-level setting that sets the default timeout for all search requests at the coordinating node level.
-If the `timeout` is specified in the search request, it takes precedence over this setting.
+- `search.cancel_after_time_interval` (Dynamic, time unit): A cluster-level setting that sets the default timeout for all search requests at the coordinating0node level.
+If the `timeout` interval is specified in the search request, that interval takes precedent over the configured setting.
 Default is `-1` (no timeout).

 - `search.default_search_timeout` (Dynamic, time unit): A cluster-level setting that specifies the maximum amount of time that a search request can run before it is canceled at the shard level.
 After this time has been reached, a request is stopped and all associated tasks are canceled.
 Default is `-1`.